-An Immediate Notification through K-State Alerts to the campus community is made when the K-State Police Department or another responsible university authority has confirmed that an emergency situation poses an immediate threat to life safety or security of the campus population.
+An Immediate Notification through K-State Alerts to the campus community is made when K-State Police Department or another responsible university authority has confirmed that an emergency situation poses an immediate threat to life safety or security of the campus population.

-The K-State Police Department command staff, dispatcher or the designated senior university administrators are authorized to make an Immediate Notification that alerts and provides warning and safety or protection instructions to the campus community.
+The K-State Police Department command staff, police department dispatcher or the EDG are authorized to make an Immediate Notification that alerts and provides warning and safety or protection instructions to the campus community.

-The university will, without delay, and taking into account the safety of the community, determine the content of the notification and initiate the notification system, unless issuing a notification will, in the professional judgment of responsible authorities, compromise efforts to assist a victim or to contain, respond to or otherwise mitigate the emergency.
-Examples of situations, that could lead to an Immediate Notification may include but are not limited to: active shooter, tornado, major fire, major flood, radioactive or chemical contamination, disease outbreak, sustained blizzard conditions, major natural gas pipeline eruptions or extended utility outage, etc.
+The university will, without delay, and taking into account the safety of the community, determine the content of the notification and initiate the notification system, unless issuing a notification, will, in the professional judgment of responsible authorities, compromise efforts to assist a victim or to contain, respond to or otherwise mitigate the emergency.
+Examples of situations, but not limited to, that could lead to an Immediate Notification: Active shooter, tornado, major fire, major flood, radioactive or chemical contamination, disease outbreak, sustained blizzard conditions, major natural gas pipeline eruptions or extended utility outage, etc.